grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 ### Editing notes (be sure to hit these in post-production editing):
 :post-prod:
 * [ ] hatch in sail is at top of _control room_ not sail
+* [ ] make sure you make it clear early on that Hemi is the 'deck boss'
 * [ ] make sure Shakes doesn't give away that the depot is underwater earlier in the story since that's a mini-surprise
 * [ ] Be clear about which person at the controls is the planesman and tank trimmer, and which is the throttle/rudder
 	* (Tank trim panel should be reachable by the planesman, but also accessible by the deck boss)